People Request That We Make A Statement On Their "Am I The Jerk?" Stories

 Another User Comments:

 “NTJ and the bro-in-law sounds very sketchy.
 In my experience, people who throw around his kind of shade are unfaithful dogs.

-Love your husband, be cordial but keep your distance from the creeper.
+Casting doubt on you takes the focus off of his shenanigans.

 Smile, say hello, and excuse yourself to another room when he visits.
 And yeah, it’s a hard no when he shows up and you’re alone.

-Make sure hubby understands that you’re uncomfortable being alone with the guy.
+Time will expose his game.
+Wait him out or risk being the jerk.

 No need for a scene, unless BIL crosses a line.
 Then it’s game on.
 Unnecessary drama can be detrimental to your relationship with his family.
+It’s not worth it because he’s likely to be the ex-BIL someday.” boncotte

 Another User Comments:

 “NTJ.
 This man-made you feel uncomfortable in your own home implied that you are a liar, and offended your guest to the point of it almost becoming a physical altercation.
 Does he not like you and wants to find something he can run and tattle to your husband about in hopes of breaking you up?

 Does he have a secret crush on you and is hoping to make a move while his brother is away?
 Or is he just an idiot who thinks you’re a helpless little woman and you can’t manage to survive without a big, strong man to look after you?
-Whatever his reasons for deciding to ‘keep an eye on you,’ he needs to knock it off.

 Another User Comments: